Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

 ### Wrapping

-By default, the values in each cell do not wrap to a new line and get truncated with an ellipsis, if the value is longer than the width of the column.
+By default, the values in each cell do not wrap to a new line and get truncated with an ellipsis if the value is longer than the width of the column.
 You can customize this behavior for each column by setting the `AllowWrap` parameter to `true` as follows.

 ```razor
 <XGridColumn Property="@VM?.ListObj?.CustomerStoreProperty"